 Are you suspecting that your house is becoming damp?
 It is normal.
 The day to day house chores such as cleaning and cooking, laundry and activities such as showering contribute to a significant increase in indoor moisture.
 While it is perfectly normal and explainable as to why your home is damp, the unpleasant environment created by excess moisture at home can be unsettling.

-There are several possible ways in which you may reduce the moisture such as improving air circulation through ventilation or even using room heaters (doesn’t work in the real sense).
+There are several possible ways in which you may reduce the moisture such as improving air circulation through ventilation or even using room heaters.
 Nonetheless, if you are not satisfied, you can choose to invest in a dehumidifier.
 These home devices are becoming commonplace in most homes, especially in regions where the atmospheric humidity is relatively high.
 They are designed to reduce air moisture to a specific percentage which is desirable and conducive for indoor environments.
 But how does a dehumidifier work?

 Different dehumidifiers are designed with different operating mechanisms.
 However, the standard operational mechanisms include removing moisture by refrigeration and by adsorption.

 Moisture Removal by Refrigeration

 A refrigerant dehumidifier has the following as the primary components:

 - Electric fan